Areas of Study

 - Special Education

 The College of Education offers programs leading to educator certification in a variety of areas.
 Explore the options and contact us for help finding the program that is right for you.

 Endorsements are additions to teaching certificates and do not lead to initial teacher certification.
 View a complete listing of options.

-The Office of Student Services and Field Experiences for the College of Education is responsible for academic advising, field experiences and teacher certification.
+The Office of Academic Advising and Field Experiences for the College of Education is responsible for academic advising, field experiences and teacher certification.

 Faculty and Staff